 In the end, the best option for soft skills training for call center agents is blended training; where individual self-study resources are combined with live training.
 In this way your call center agents can focus on the self-study potion when time permits and then use the live-training to supplement what they’ve learned by asking questions, getting feedback, and practicing their skills.

-How Emotive CX is Useful in Improving Call Center Performance
+How Emotive Customer Experience is Useful in Improving Call Center Performance

 After all this assessment, hiring, and training, how do you make sure it worked and you have the right call center agents in place and performing the way you want?
 That’s where Emotive CX comes into play.